tomek7667/biotech-js/README.md

 # biotech-js

-Package developed at A&amp;A Biotechnology for reading all kinds of biotechnology related files
+Package developed at A&amp;A Biotechnology for reading all kinds of biotechnology related files.

+Currently it supports fastq, fasta and genbank files.